jeffwilcox/mpns/README.md

 - `shouldDeleteChannel`: If this is set to `true`, the channel is gone according to MPNS.
 Delete it from your channel/subscription database and never look back.
 - `error`: If an error is captured while trying to make the HTTP request, this will be set to that error callback instance.

-### A note about Windows Phone 7.5
+### A note about different Windows Phone versions
-This module permits sending toasts and tiles specific to Mango.
-If you include the `param` field when sending a push to a 7.0 (first Windows Phone release) phone, unfortunately it may not be received, or will error out the subscription.
+This module permits sending toasts and tiles supported only on specific versions of Windows Phone.
+If you use those features on a version where they are unsupported, unfortunately notifications may not be received, or will error out the subscription.

 Take care when registering your subscription channels with your cloud service to include the application platform version of the app (7.1 for Mango apps).
 To rock, maybe also grab the OS version and deployed app version.
 That information can be helpful when supporting customers.

+Here is a list of features that are only supported in given versions of Windows Phone:
+* Only supported in Windows Phone 7.5+ (Mango)
+    * Including the `param` field when sending a push
+    * Including the `id` parameter when sending a tile
+* Only supported in Windows Phone 7.8+
+    * Sending "flip" tiles

 ## Credits